Diffusing to Coordinate: Efficient Online Multi-Agent Diffusion Policies: Experiments

 In high-dimensional continuous control environments such as Ant ($2\times4$, $2\times4$d, $4\times2$), HalfCheetah ($2\times3$, $6\times1$), Walker2d ($2\times3$), and Swimmer ($2\times1$), OMAD demonstrates substantial performance gains with lower variance and exhibits a consistent $2.5\sim5\times$ speedup in sample efficiency compared to the strongest baselines across these complex dynamics.
 These results highlight the scalability of our approach and its robustness in complex dynamics with strong inter-agent coupling.
 Overall, the empirical results validate that integrating diffusion-based policy generation with centralized value modeling leads to more stable learning and superior performance in both low- and high-dimensional multi-agent environments.

-To empirically validate the exploration benefits conferred by the high expressiveness of our diffusion policies, we analyze the state distributions accumulated in the replay buffers after the first $250$k training steps under the \textit{Ant} $2\times4$ task.
-We discretize the 2D state space (dimensions $1$ and $21$ corresponding to the agent's spatial navigation) over the range $[-19, 18] \times [-16, 19]$ with a grid interval of $0.5$, resulting in a total of $1368$ bins.
-Under this metric, OMAD achieves the broadest coverage of $68.3\%$ (both blue and orange areas), representing a significant relative improvement of $41\%$ and $24\%$ over HATD3 ($48.4\%$) and HASAC ($55.0\%$), respectively.
+To empirically validate the exploration benefits conferred by the high expressiveness of our diffusion policies, we analyze the state distributions accumulated in the replay buffers after the first $250$k training steps under the \textit{Ant} $2\times4$ task. {We discretize the 2D state space (dimensions $1$ and $21$ corresponding to the agent's spatial navigation) over the range $[-19, 18] \times [-16, 19]$ with a grid interval of $1.0$.
+Specifically, the space is partitioned using half-unit boundaries around integer centers, resulting in $38 \times 36 = 1368$ bins in total.} Under this metric, OMAD achieves the broadest coverage of $68.3\%$ (both blue and orange areas), representing a significant relative improvement of $41\%$ and $24\%$ over HATD3 ($48.4\%$) and HASAC ($55.0\%$), respectively.
 The regions highlighted in orange represent state spaces uniquely explored by OMAD, providing compelling evidence that the superior expressiveness of our entropy-regularized diffusion policy empowers the agent to escape local optima and cover a substantially wider solution space.